Troubleshooting

 If you’ve tried the solutions above and are still experiencing issues:

-with your commands to get detailed logs - Contact Support: Reach out to Qlty support
+- Contact Support: Reach out to Qlty support

 - Join Discord: Ask for help in our Discord community